 - Secure File Transfer Protocol (FTP)

-For additional submission options or to request accounts, please see the Quality Control Checklist and Submission Options.
+For additional submission options or to request accounts, please see the Delegated or Non-Delegated Quality Control Checklists and Submission Options.

 As dictated by the PMIERs, QC randomly samples from our book of business for both delegated and non-delegated files and then requests the documentation from the lender necessary to review the loan.
 QC reviews the information provided and then sends the initial results to the lender.
 The lender has an opportunity to respond before QC issues final results.